For daily wit & wisdom, sign up for the Almanac newsletter.

-Color is lacking this time of year so I am always glad to see Christmas plants for sale at my local garden center.
-Poinsettias and others are very enticing but the one plant I can’t resist is the kalanchoe.
-The clusters of star-like cheerful flowers are long-lived and can add a happy note to a gloomy day.
-Discover the kalanchoe!
+Color is lacking during the colder months, so I am always glad to see new seasonal plants at the stores.
+One plant I can’t resist is the kalanchoe.
+The clusters of starlike, cheerful flowers are long-lived and can add a happy note to a gloomy day.
+Learn more about this flowering succulent!

-Like other succulent plants, they store water in their thick waxy leaves so if you forget to water for a few weeks, no problem.
-In fact overwatering is more of an issue.
+Like other succulent plants, they store water in their thick waxy leaves, so if you forget to water for a few weeks, no problem.
+Overwatering is more of an issue.
 Pot them in well-drained, sandy soil; a 50/50 mix of potting soil and cactus soil is perfect.
-Wait until soil dries out completely then water deeply.
+Wait until the soil dries out entirely, then water deeply.
 Allow the pot to drain before placing it back on a saucer so it doesn’t have to sit in water.
 Soggy roots mean certain death.

-They like bright light but don’t need all day sun especially when in flower.
+They like bright light but don’t need all-day sun, especially when in flower.
 To help the blossoms last longer, limit sun to a half day while in bloom.
-Flowers also last longer if the plant is in room that gets cool at night—about 45 to 65 degrees.
+Flowers also last longer if the plant is in a cool room at night—about 45 to 65 degrees.

-When your plant has finished flowering remove the spent blossoms and pinch back any leggy growth to keep the plant bushy.
+When your plant has finished flowering, remove the spent blossoms and pinch back any leggy growth to keep the plant bushy.
 They can grow to be 8 to 12 inches tall.
-Fertilize it monthly with a low nitrogen houseplant fertilizer spring to fall.
+Fertilize it monthly with a low-nitrogen houseplant fertilizer from spring to fall.
 Never feed it when it is in flower.

-It has glossy green leaves with scalloped edges and bears clusters of four-petalled single flowers.
+It has glossy green leaves with scalloped edges and boasts of four-petalled single flowers.

-To have it rebloom next year you need to limit the amount of light it gets in the fall.
+To have it rebloom next year, you need to limit the amount of light it gets in the fall.
 Just like a poinsettia, kalanchoe is sensitive to day length, needing the shorter days of fall and winter to set flower buds.
-Keep the plant in a cool room where it will get only 8 hours of bright light and 14 hours of total darkness per day.
-The natural winter darkness starting in Oct. usually is sufficient.
-Given 4-6 weeks of this treatment it should start to form buds and be ready to blossom in Jan. or Feb.
-For Christmas blooms you’ll have to start the cool dark treatment earlier.
+Keep the plant in a cool room where it will get only 8 hours of bright light and 14 hours of total darkness daily.

-Some have double flowers that look like small rosebuds with up to 26 petals each.
+Some have double flowers that resemble small rosebuds with up to 26 petals each.

 There are 125 species of kalanchoe, most native to Madagascar, and many hybrids.
 There is great variation.
-Some have hanging bell-like blossoms, others have small sprays of flowers.
-There are some with red paddle-like leaves while others have gray felted leaves.
-Some are tall and upright while others are ground-huggers.
-The one we see most often around the holidays is Kalanchoe blossfeldiana, called flaming Katie for its bright colors.
+Some have hanging bell-like blossoms; others have small sprays of flowers.
+Some have red paddle-like leaves, while others have gray felted leaves.
+Some are tall and upright, while others are ground-huggers.
+The one we see most often around the holidays is Kalanchoe blossfeldiana, called Flaming Katie for its bright colors.
 It has glossy green leaves with scalloped edges and bears clusters of four-petalled single flowers.